lannes/Flutter-AdaptiveCards/README.md

 	flutter doctor -v
 ```

-You can find the Flutter / Dart bundling versions here: https://docs.flutter.dev/release/archive?tab=windows
+Released Flutter / Dart bundling versions are located here: https://docs.flutter.dev/release/archive?tab=windows

 ## VS Code
-In this repo the code is managed with VS Code.
+This repo has been reformatted and updated using VS Code extensions.
 The VS Code Flutter/Dart extension cleaned up some imports and mad other changes that have been comitted to the repository.
-1. VSCode told me to enable `Developer Mode` in order to run the app
+1. VSCode told me to enable `Developer Mode` in **Windows** settings in order to run the examples.
+Is that for the Windows app or the Web app?

-## TODO
+## Open TODO items
 * Add template and data json merge support
 * Data merge changes - possibly related to template
   * `InitData` / `InitInput` should be rethought or replaced with templates